juntingcai/PocketRealtor/server/document/ChatRoom.md

 ### Find or create a personal chat
 This route will return a conversactionId between two users.
+If the chat room does not exist, it wil create one for the two users.

 ```
 GET: localhost:3000/conversaction/find/:targetUserId
 ```